Frequently Asked Questions - Cloud TPU on TensorFlow

 d_w.
 In batches where the generator should be trained, you can pass

 d_w=0.0, and vice-versa for batches where the discriminator

 should be trained.

-Can I train a multi-task learning model with a TPU?
+Can I train a multi-task learning model with Cloud TPU?

 If the tasks can be represented as one large graph with an aggregate loss function, then no special support is needed for multi-task learning.
 However, the TPU execution engine currently only supports a single execution graph.
 Therefore, it is not possible to quickly alternate between multiple execution graphs which share variables but have different structure.
 Changing execution graphs requires re-running the graph compilation step, which can take 30 seconds or more.